Featured List

 Volume Analysis: The Scalper’s Toolbox

-Understanding volume indicators is crucial to taking action in the market at the right moment, putting the probabilities in the trader's favor.
+Understanding crypto trading volume indicators is crucial to taking action in the market at the right moment, putting the probabilities in the trader's favor.
 Volume measurements signal when the big players and money are entering the market.
 For a scalper, this is important when taking advantage of fast-paced directional movements of the price action.

 Integrating Volume with Other Technical Indicators